-Jeff is the recipient of several awards for his professional service, including the Brandeis School of Law’s Dean Service Award and the Louisville Bar Association’s Justice Martin E. Johnstone Special Recognition Award, and the Kentucky Bar Association’s Donated Legal Service Award.
+Jeff is the recipient of several awards for his professional service, including the Brandeis School of Law’s Dean Service Award, the Louisville Bar Association’s Justice Martin E. Johnstone Special Recognition Award, and the Kentucky Bar Association’s Donated Legal Service Award.

 Laura Brent is a staff attorney with the Housing Unit of the Legal Aid Society.
 Prior to joining Legal Aid in July 2008, Laura practiced law at Mapother & Mapother and Korn Law Firm.
 Laura is admitted to practice in Kentucky and South Carolina.

 Leslie Clemons is a staff attorney who concentrates her practice on government benefits.
 Leslie is admitted to practice in Kentucky and Maine.
 Prior to joining Legal Aid in 2006, Leslie, a Bath County, Kentucky native, practiced civil law in Bath County and served as an Assistant County Attorney there.
 She also served as an Assistant Attorney General in Maine's Office of the Attorney General and as a Law Clerk for the Federal Deposit Insurance Corporation.
 In her spare time, Leslie serves as a volunteer for the Boy Scouts of America.

 Tracey Leo Darbro is a staff attrorney in our Family Law Unit.
 Prior to her admission to the Kentucky Bar in April of 2010, Tracey served as a paralegal in Legal Aid’s Intake Brief Services Unit.
 Tracey previously worked at Legal Aid as a Tenants’ Counselor law clerk.
 While in law school, she served as an IOLTA Fellow at the Jefferson County Public Defender’s Office.

 Lori Goodwin is a staff attorney with the Family Law Unit of the Legal Aid Society.
 Lori is admitted to practice in Kentucky and Wisconsin.
 Prior to joining Legal Aid in March 2008, Lori, a Louisville native, was a teacher at a small, private middle school.
 In addition to her work at the Legal Aid Society, Lori is a member of the Louisville Alumnae Chapter of Delta Sigma Theta Sorority.